mark-watson/Clojure-AI-Book/manuscript/jena_wrapper.md

 ~~~~~~~~

 Data consists of nested lists where the first sub-list is the SPARQL query variable names, in this case: **subject property object**.
 Subsequent sub-lists are binding values for the query variables.

+We will use the Jena wrapper in the next chapter.